fredrikbaberg/ha-3dprinter-addons/README.md

 # 3dprinter-addons
-Addons for Home-Assistant, related to 3DPrinter.
+Addons for Home-Assistant, related to 3D printing.

 ## Install